DATA-BACKED GUIDE · UPDATED JULY 2026

 What am I actually paying for during an overnight stay?

-The bed is the smallest part.
+The bed is the smallest part of the bill.
 Most of the cost is nursing time, fluids, medication, repeat tests and the equipment keeping your pet stable.
-Somewhere with staff physically present all night costs more than a practice that leaves animals unattended until morning, but the care is closer.
+A practice with staff physically present all night costs more than one that leaves animals unattended until morning, but the level of care is closer.

 Can I visit my pet in hospital?

-Many practices welcome short visits and some find it settles the animal.
+Many practices welcome short visits and some find it settles the animal down.
 Others limit visiting in intensive care to avoid disturbing recovery.
-Ask when you admit them; it costs nothing and often eases the worry for both of you.
+Ask when you admit them; it costs nothing to ask and often eases the worry for both of you.

 Does pet insurance cover hospitalisation?

 Usually yes, as part of your treatment limit, though excesses and any co-payment still apply.
-Given the average claim was £685 in 2024 and a serious stay can run well beyond that, check your remaining annual limit so you are not caught short.
+The average claim was £685 in 2024 and a serious stay can run well beyond that, so check your remaining annual limit before treatment starts rather than after.